sunpy/sunpy/docs/dev_guide/logger.rst

 Issuing Warnings
 ----------------
-Sunpy warnings are provided by the `~sunpy.util.exceptions` module.
-The primary warning which should be used is `~SunpyUserWarning`.
-For deprecation use `~SunpyDeprecationWarning` or `~SunpyPendingDeprecationWarning`.
+Sunpy warnings are provided by the :mod:`sunpy.util` module.
+The primary warning which should be used is :class:`sunpy.util.exceptions.SunpyUserWarning`.
+For deprecation use :class:`sunpy.util.exceptions.SunpyDeprecationWarning` or
+:class:`sunpy.util.exceptions.SunpyPendingDeprecationWarning`.

 These warning classes must be used to interact correctly with the logging system.
 A warning can be issued in the following way::